diffusiondata/gateway-examples/sports-activity-feed-adapter/README.md

 - Diffusion server - this is a running instance of Diffusion; you can run Diffusion in several different ways, such as running locally on your machine or connecting to a remote Diffusion server.

 The sports activity domain object has the following attributes:
-- **Sport:** the sporting activity, such as swimming, sailing, tennis and other sports.
+- **Sport:** the sporting activity includes swimming, sailing, tennis and other sports.
 - **Country:** the country where the sports activity took place.
 - **Winner:** the name of the person who won the sporting activity.
 - **Date of activity:** when the sporting activity took place.